Sudan says cholera outbreak kills 7, dozens infected

 CAIRO (AP) — Sudan’s Health Ministry says at least seven people have died from a cholera outbreak over the past three weeks in a southeastern province.

-It says dozens have been infected in the outbreak in the Blu Nile province.
+It says dozens have been infected in the outbreak in the Blue Nile province.
 No cases have been reported in other provinces.

 Authorities say 16 of Sudan’s 18 provinces have been affected by heavy rains and flash floods in late August, the worst since 2013.